-Table 3: Effect of Coadministered Drugs on Abacavir and
+Table 3: Effect of Coadministered Drugs on Abacavir or

 Mechanism of Action

 The combination of abacavir and lamivudine has demonstrated antiviral activity in cell culture against non-subtype B isolates and HIV-2 isolates with equivalent antiviral activity as for subtype B isolates.
-Abacavir/lamivudine had additive to synergistic activity in cell culture in combination with the nucleoside reverse transcriptase inhibitors (NRTIs) emtricitabine, stavudine, tenofovir, zalcitabine, zidovudine; the non-nucleoside reverse transcriptase inhibitors (NNRTIs) delavirdine, efavirenz, nevirapine; the protease inhibitors (PIs) amprenavir, indinavir, lopinavir, nelfinavir, ritonavir, saquinavir; or the fusion inhibitor, enfuvirtide.
-Ribavirin, used in combination with interferon for the treatment of HCV infection, decreased the anti-HIV-1 potency of abacavir/lamivudine reproducibly by 2- to 6-fold in cell culture.
+Neither abacavir, nor lamivudine, were antagonistic to all tested anti-HIV agents.
+See full prescribing information for ZIAGEN (abacavir) and EPIVIR (lamivudine).
+Ribavirin, used in the treatment of HCV infection, decreased the anti-HIV-1 potency of abacavir/lamivudine reproducibly by 2-to 6-fold in cell culture.

 Myocardial degeneration was found in mice and rats following administration of abacavir for 2 years.
-The systemic exposures were equivalent to 7 to 24 times the expected systemic exposure in humans.
+The systemic exposures were equivalent to 7 to 24 times the expected systemic exposure in humans at a dose of 600 mg.
 The clinical relevance of this finding has not been determined.

-There have been no clinical trials conducted with EPZICOM.
-One EPZICOM Tablet given once daily is an alternative regimen to EPIVIR Tablets 300 mg once daily plus ZIAGEN Tablets 2 x 300 mg once daily as a component of antiretroviral therapy.
+One EPZICOM tablet given once daily is an alternative regimen to EPIVIR tablets 300 mg once daily plus ZIAGEN tablets 2 x 300 mg once daily as a component of antiretroviral therapy.

 The following trial was conducted with the individual components of EPZICOM.